n7studios/wp-social-post-flow/readme.txt

 = 1.0.3 (2025-08-18) =
 * Fix: Logs: Use nonce for <select> filter dropdowns
 * Fix: Logs: Honor order by column
+* Fix: Logs: Honor ordering results when no search performed
+* Fix: Logs: Escape where clause when filtering and searching logs

 = 1.0.2 (2025-08-15) =
 * Fix: Status: Link: Honor value in Link field, instead of always using the Post's URL